Symbian9/qmapshack-doc-wiki/README.txt

       - Ensure that "#..." suffixes in URLs  refer to the correct header identifiers in the local files.

-      - Add a  navigation  bar to both,  the top and  the bottom of each "*.md" file  which does not only contain the "Home" and "Manual" links currently  provided but also  "Prev" and  "Next" links for easier reading.
+      - Add a navigation bar (which does not only contain the "Home" and "Manual" links  currently provided  but also  "Prev"  and "Next" links for  easier reading)  to both,  the top  and the bottom of each "*.md" file.

 ========================================================================